-Writing about crime, politics and local events becomes mundane after awhile, so we occasionally livens things up with a little humor including poking fun of the city that we cover here on Tamarac Talk.
+Writing about crime, politics, and local events becomes mundane after a while.
+Hence, we occasionally liven things up with a little humor, including poking fun of the city that we cover here on Tamarac Talk.

 Well, we must have touched some nerves after making fun of the mayor because the law firm for the City of Tamarac, Goren Cherof Doody & Ezrol P.A., sent our publication a cease and desist letter telling us that our unauthorized usage of the city’s logo was trademark infringement for the article “It’s Good to Be the King when you are the Mayor of Tamarac.”

-The article, which compares the mayor to a king, said that he’s far too special to answer his email from the “lowly plebeians in his fiefdom”.
-Also, how city staff has to round up “seat warmers” to fill the chambers for his State of the City addresses, luring them under the guise of receiving a proclamation.
+The article compares the mayor to a king, said that he’s far too special to answer his email from the “lowly plebeians in his fiefdom.”
+Also, how city staff has to round-up “seat warmers” to fill the chambers for his State of the City addresses, luring them under the guise of receiving a proclamation.

 It clearly isn’t our most important work, but humorous articles break up the crime and other news on this site.

-We contend the use of the city logo with the Burger King mascot photoshopped in front of it is clearly a parody which is protected free speech and that using taxpayers dollars to have the city’s attorney’s fight sophomoric cases like this is an insult to to all of our residents.
+We contend that using the city logo with the Burger King mascot photoshopped in front of it is clearly a parody of protected free speech and that using taxpayers’ dollars to have the city’s attorneys fight sophomoric cases like this is an insult to all of our residents.

-This isn’t the first time that the City has picked on Tamarac Talk in its attempt to stifle public commentary either.
-Using taxpayers’ dollars to fight bona-fide, protected free speech like public commentary is a mismanagement of priorities and money.
-Clearly, the City should spend its funds on more important issues; like security and public works.
+This isn’t the first time that the City has picked on Tamarac Talk in its attempt to stifle public commentary, either.
+Using taxpayers’ dollars to fight bonafide, protected free speech like public commentary is mismanagement of priorities and money.
+Clearly, the City should spend its funds on more important issues, like security and public works.